amir0ff/stackconverter/VPS.md

 # VPS Configuration

-> **Note:** This project structure and documentation assumes you are deploying to your own VPS server with CloudPanel installed for site and service management.
+> **Note:** This project structure and documentation assumes you are deploying to your own VPS server with CloudPanel installed.

 ## Overview
 - **Frontend**: `amiroff.me/stackconverter` (React SPA)